9xbt/upOS-old/README.md

 Prerequisites:
 - make
 - nasm
-- qemu-system-i386
+- qemu
-- mkisofs
+- cdrtools

-To install them simply run `sudo apt install` followed by the name of the prerequisite.
+To install them simply run `sudo apt install prerequisite-here` on ubuntu-based distros, or `sudo pacman -S prerequisite-here` on arch-based distros.

 To build iDOS you simply need to do `make all`, this will build the kernel and run it.